CanonicalLtd/maas-docs/en/troubleshoot-faq.md

 chown maas:maas squashfs
 ```

-You can now use this image to boot a node and access the root account with the
+You can now use this image to commission or deploy a node and access the root
-backdoor password, such as by deploying the same specific image from the web UI
+account with the backdoor password, such as by deploying the same specific
-to the node you wish to troubleshoot.
+image from the web UI to the node you wish to troubleshoot.

 ![web UI deploy image][img__webui-deploy]